legends9999/ShopifyDelayCalculator/README.md

 # ShopifyDelayCalculator
-Shopify delay calculator, that calculates an optimal delay so your proxies won't get banned.
+Shopify delay calculator, that calculates an optimal delay so your proxies won't get banned for monitoring shopify websites.

 # How to use:
 1. replace "TOKEN" in token.txt with your server token